Definition of Water Activity

 Water activity (aw) refers to “free” water available for microbial growth.
 For microbial growth to occur, moisture must be freely available.
 The water activity of a material determines which types of mold would grow on that material.

 Technically, the water activity is defined as the ratio of the vapour pressure exerted by the water in the material to the vapour pressure of pure water at the same temperature and pressure.
+Check out our Mold Inspection, Identification and Control course to learn more about Water Activity.

 Types of Mold based on Water Activity